The sphericity of the Phan geometries of type Bn and Cn and the Phan-type theorem of type F4: Introduction

-The group $K(\field_{q^2}[t,t^{-1}])$ naturally acts on the subcomplex $\Delta_\theta$ of the building $\Delta_+$ of chambers that are mapped to opposite ones by $\theta$.
+The group $K$ naturally acts on the subcomplex $\Delta_\theta$ of the building $\Delta_+$ of chambers that are mapped to opposite ones by $\theta$.
 We use a filtration $(\Delta_i)_i$ of $\Delta_+$ with $\Delta_0 = \Delta_\theta$ from \cite{devmue07}, whose relative links will turn out (Theorem \ref{thm:flip_flops_are_gpgs}) to be generalized Phan geometries (cf.\ \cite[Fact 5.1]{devgramue08}).
 The types of generalized Phan geometries that occur are the types of spherical residues of the building.
 So by showing the sphericity of generalized Phan geometries, we show that the filtration preserves a certain degree of connectedness.
-Brown's criterion \cite[Corollary 3.3]{brown87} then allows us to determine the topological finiteness length of $K(\field_{q^2}[t,t^{-1}])$.
+Brown's criterion \cite[Corollary 3.3]{brown87} then allows us to determine the topological finiteness length of $K$.

-Generalized Phan geometries of type $A_n$ have been investigated by Devillers, Gramlich, and Mühlherr in \cite{devgramue08}.
+Generalized Phan geometries of type $A_n$ have been investigated by Devillers, Köhl, and Mühlherr in \cite{devgramue08}.
 Since all irreducible spherical residues of a building of type $\tilde{A}_n$ are of type $A_m$, the procedure described above allowed the authors of loc.\ cit.\ to determine the finiteness length of the unitary form of $\SL_{n+1}(\field_{q^2}[t,t^{-1}])$.
-The Main Result of \cite{devgramue08} together with our Main Result allows us to determine the finiteness length of the unitary form of $\Sp_{2n}(\field_{q^2}[t,t^{-1}])$, see Theorem \ref{thm:finiteness_length}.
-Both results affirm the rank conjecture in their respective cases.
+The Main Result of \cite{devgramue08} together with our Main Result allows us to determine the finiteness length of the unitary form of $\Sp_{2n}(\field_{q^2}[t,t^{-1}])$, see Theorem~\ref{thm:finiteness_length}.
+Both results provide an alternative proof of the Rank Theorem in their respective cases.

+The method of proof also works for hyperbolic Kac--Moody groups provided all proper residues of the associated twin building are of spherical type, see Theorem~\ref{thm:finiteness_length_hyperbolic}.